 Speaking of the microphone, this also allows you to talk to Amazon Alexa.
 Just like you can on Amazon's Echo smart speakers, you can use Alexa on the Versa 2 to see what the weather is going to be like, check your calendar, find out how tall the Empire State Building is, etc. You also get access to Fitbit Pay, Fitbit's mobile payment service that allows you to use the Versa 2 to pay at stores that accept other contactless payments (such as Google Pay and Apple Pay).

 There isn't a built-in GPS, meaning you have to bring your phone with you to map outdoor runs/bike rides, but thanks to local music storage for up to 300 songs, you can use the Versa 2 with a pair of Bluetooth headphones and listen to your tunes at the gym while leaving your phone at home.
+The good news is that we can expect to see some major upgrades with the soon-to-come Fitbit Versa 3

 |Fitbit Versa 2||Fitbit Versa Lite|